ceciewart/ceciewart/README.md

 I am a psych graduate with a love for tech and currently learning to code.
 ----------------------------------------------------------------

-My background is in behavioural therapies, special needs and healthcare administration.
-I have always
+My background is in behavioural therapies, special needs and healthcare administration. https://ceciliaewart.co.uk/

 *   🌍  I'm based in Manchester but I'm originally from Brazil
 *   ✉️  You can contact me at [ceciliaewart@gmail.com](mailto:ceciliaewart@gmail.com)